AHuffmyer/ASH_Putnam_Lab_Notebook/_posts/2024-11-01-November-2024-Goals.md

 ### Writing and manuscripts

-1. Resubmit Mcap2020 manuscript to Functional Ecology
+1. Resubmit Mcap2020 manuscript
 2. Methods for Mcap2023 analysis
 3. Submit E5 to co-authors
 4. Submit E5 to journal
-5. Draft 10K/resazurin assay manuscript
+5. Draft resazurin assay manuscript
 6. Methods and results for LCO manuscript

 ### Analysis